fork-commit-merge/fork-commit-merge/README.md

 ## Submitting Your Changes

-Once you've made the necessary changes and all the tests are passing, you're ready to submit your changes!
+Once you've made the necessary changes requested in the task, you're ready to submit your changes!

 1. Stage your changes with the command: